 An incredibly quiet record chain is achieved with an Audient 4816 console with 16 of its famous Class A mic preamps, musical 4 band EQ and a range of high end mics, including Sennheiser MKH 20,40 and 60s, DPA 4060s and Rode NT2A and 2000s.

 Protools 12 HD is run on a 3.7GHz Quad-Core Mac Pro.

-Upstairs there are rooms to relax between sessions.
+Upstairs there are rooms to relax in between sessions.